kieran-mackle/ccxt-download/README.md

 )
 ```

-Data will be downloaded to file between the dates specified.
+Data will be downloaded between the dates specified.
 If the
 data already exists, it will not be re-downloaded.
+The exception to this
+is when a dataset has been marked as `incomplete`, for example when you
+download data for the current day (which has not ended yet).
+When this is
+detected, that incomplete dataset will be updated.
+If it can be completed,
+the `incomplete` marking will be removed.

 ### Reading downloaded data